-4. Have a trading plan
+4. Have a Futures Trading Plan

 A trading plan will include your trading goals, and a measurable way in which you want to achieve them.
 This plan becomes your rules for trading, it will tell you how much you can risk in a trade.
 It will also tell you how many trades you can place, what your profit target is for the day, and how to manage open trades.

-5. Use a trading journal
+5. Use a Futures Trading Journal

 A trading journal is an important tool to use when trading futures.
 A journal can help you track your trades, performance, and help you stay disciplined.
 By keeping a journal, you can also develop a better understanding of your own trading style.
 This can improve your odds of success.

-6. Stay disciplined
+6. Stay Disciplined

 Stay disciplined when trading futures, don’t get carried away with your investment.
 You will need to learn to trade a strategy that allows you to find high-probability trades.

-7. Learn from a professional
+7. Learn From a Professional

-Tools You’ll Need to Get Started
+Tools You’ll Need to Get Started in Futures Trading

 A trading computer setup, either laptop or computer.
 You need to have a laptop or computer that is capable of running trading software.
 That will allow you to connect to the market and place trades.
 You won’t need a top-of-the-line machine; however, it should be robust enough to not lag or crash at the wrong time.